kosmonautdnb/WatcomGL/README.md

   GLIMPL.CPP
 ####

-Main performance limiting factor by far seems to be memory bandwidth with cache.
-You need a fast machine to run this on.
+By far the biggest performance limiting factor seems to be memory bandwidth with cache.
+You'll need a fast machine to run this on.

-You can use this library as a general **C** software rasterizer, it is not limited to DOS.
+You can use this library as a general-purpose C software rasterizer; it's not limited to DOS.

 # Quirks